hatari/hatari/tests/tosboot/readme.txt

   TT:     2 & 10 MB ST-RAM, 0 & 32 MB TT-RAM
   Falcon: 4 & 14 MB ST-RAM, 0 & 32 MB TT-RAM

 And both with GEMDOS HD and just floppy.
-For EmuTOS, also IDE & ACSI.
+For EmuTOS, also ACSI (with ST/STe/TT), IDE (with Falcon) and SCSI (with Falcon/TT).

 Testing should be done both for old UAE CPU core and the new WinUAE one.
 This should give good enough coverage of all the possible bootup issues.

-Note that it's enought to give the whole set of HW configurations to TOS tester, it will automatically select a suitable subset of HW combinations to test, for each given TOS versions.
+Note that it's enough to give the whole set of HW configurations to TOS tester, it will automatically select a suitable subset of HW combinations to test, for each given TOS versions.